Royal Shrovetide Football: Roll of Honour

 Since 1891 a "Roll of Honour" has been kept, documenting both the turner-up and scorer of each game played.
-It can be seen from the list that the event has only been cancelled three times during that time, once in 1968, again in 2001, both times due to the outbreak of Foot-and-mouth disease and in 2021 due to the outbreak of Covid-19.
+It can be seen from the list that the event has only been cancelled three times during that time, once in 1968, again in 2001, both times due to the outbreak of Foot-and-mouth disease and in 2021 due to the outbreak of COVID-19.
 Even during both World Wars the games were played; indeed, the Ashbourne Regiment even played a version of the game in the German trenches during the First World War.

 On 7 March 1916 the 1/6th Battalion of the Sherwood Foresters (Notts and Derby) Regiment played a game whilst stationed in the French village of Ivergny.
 The ball was presented by the Ashbourne Committee and the first goal was scored by Private Robinson of "C" Company.

-Visitors to Ashbourne can now view the series of wooden display frames carrying the names that are updated yearly at the new Ashbourne Library on Compton.
-The boards were originally in the entrance foyer of the function room at the Green Man, but were removed from there after the hotel shut in 2012.
+A series of wooden display frames carrying the names that are updated yearly are displayed at the new Ashbourne Library on Compton.
+The boards were originally in the Green Man, but were removed from there after the hotel shut in 2012.